File (Input Agent cron)

 A separate job is created for each file found.
 If no files are found or the directory does not exist, no job is created, but you will find corresponding entries in the "General messages" in the Control Center.

-(2) Directory: The directory in which to search for files.
+(2) The directory in which to search for files.
 See also system variable VAR_SYS_FILE_PATH.
 Under Windows, access to external shares is possible using the UNC syntax: //<server name>/<directory name>.
 Slashes (/) and no backslashes (\) are to be used.
 Several directories can be specified and processed (→ see section below).
 These directories must be separated by a semicolon (;).
 Example: /tmp/subdir1;/tmp/subdir2;/var.
 Within the file pattern and the directory, all timestamp placeholders of the form <yyyy>, <dd> etc. are resolved.
 Variables can also be used, but only variables with the prefix MSG_CALL_ will be available in phase 1.

-(3) File pattern: File name pattern, see also (4).
+(3) File name pattern, see also (4).
 You can enter multiple file name patterns separated by the pipe (|) character (e.g. *.txt|*.csv).
 Regular expressions are supported.
 Note: Files whose names start with a dot (.) are not considered by this Input Agent!

 Creating.